schellingerhout/scropalisp/README.md

 }

 ```
 Frank (our AI player) is playing 100% Spock - a logical choice.
-If he plays a large number of Spocks the upside still remains 1.0, and the downside -1.0.
+If he plays many Spocks the upside still remains 1.0, and the downside -1.0.
 But his share of the win (or loss) would be greater

 ```
 {